 Comparing the formation factor to local studies, the formation factor determined for this study (9.05) is higher than other studies in southern Florida.
 Greenwood et al. (2006) found formation factors at four depths in a coastal wetland of Tampa Bay using a resistivity array.
 A value of 3.65 was determined for mangrove soil (sandy mud) and 2.45-2.90 for the Hawthorne Formation (sandy clay).
 The low values for the Hawthorne Formation are due to the conductive clays.
 Fitterman and Deszcz-Pan (2004) determined a formation factor using induction logs and water samples pumped from wells in Southwest Florida.
 Everglades National Park was determined to have a formation factor of 5.5 and Big Cypress National Preserve of 2.7.
 The Everglades National Park wells fell within the Biscayne Aquifer.
 Fitterman and Deszcz-Pan (2012) determined a bulk formation factor for the Biscayne Aquifer from wells in southeastern Miami-Dade County.
 They determined a formation factor of 5.1 for the Biscayne Aquifer.
 The Biscayne Aquifer contains six stratigraphic units including the Miami Oolite and Key Largo Limestone, which would all contribute in the formation factor determination.
 The formation factors determined in these Florida studies suggest that the one determined in this study is high.

 There are few reasons that this may be the case.
-The formation factor is only for the Miami Oolite.
+The formation factor measured in this study is only for the Miami Oolite.
 There are no other contributing rock formations for this determination unlike the one determined for the Biscayne Aquifer.
 Another possible contribution was the method of data collection.
 The formation resistivity and pore water samples came from upper 1 to 2 m of the formation, very close to the water table.
 The porosity at this level may be different than the average for the formation.
 Lower porosity would contribute to a higher formation factor.

 Spatial Differences in Salinity

-The static tidal profiles reveal the edge of the lens (<1 ppt salinity) and transition zone (Figure 31).
-Note that the transition zone can be anywhere between freshwater and seawater but for halinity classes were used to describe specific ranges in salinity.
+The static tidal profiles reveal the edge of the freshwater lens (<1 ppt salinity) and transition zone (Figure 31).
+Note that the transition zone can be anywhere between freshwater and seawater but for clarity, halinity classes (Cowardin et al. 1979) were used to describe specific ranges in salinity.
 Oligohaline is between 0.5 and 5 ppt salinity, mesohaline is between 5 and 18 ppt, polyhaline is between 18 and 30, and euhaline is within natural seawater ranges between 30 and 40 ppt.
 Surface seawater salinity averages around 36 ppt, so values above this would be considered hypersaline.

 Apparent hypersaline areas are present along the near surface of the B3 profile (Figure 31C) and during the high tide on the B1WE line (Figure 19).
 These areas correspond with two things: the presence of marl and flooding during high tide.
 Marl is much more conductive than the limestone.
 Therefore the formation factor would not be accurate for these areas.
 Even on the B1NS profile (Figure 31B), the apparent salinity is higher at the surface, where the gravel and sediment present would have a different formation factor as well.
 The presence of marl and sediment at the surface is the most probable cause of these apparent hypersaline areas, meaning that these areas are probably lower in salinity than they appear in the profiles.